-Tablet Technology (i.e. IPAD/Samsung Galaxy Tablet): As a result of COVID19 and moving forward we will obtain five tablets to assign to various regions throughout our enforcement program.
-These tablets will be testing for training and enforcement capabilities for a determination of future purchase if they are effective for training and enforcement needs.
+Tablet Technology (i.e. IPAD/Samsung Galaxy Tablet): As a result of COVID19 and moving forward we will seek to obtain an additional five tablets to assign to various regions throughout our enforcement program.
+These additional five tablets will be added to the five we are currently obtaining and used for testing for our training and enforcement capabilities for a determination of future purchase for all staff if they prove effective for training and enforcement needs.
 It is estimated that each tablet will cost approximately \$500 for a total expense of \$2,500.00.

-Uniforms and Other Related Items: The estimated expense of \$10,200.00 for Uniforms and Other Related Items will provide for approximately \$200.00 for each of the 42 Enforcement Officers, 6 Supervisors or 3 Managers (total of 51 individuals) for such items that includes the uniform required for wear each day of work.
+Uniforms and Other Related Items: The estimated expense of \$18,615 for Uniforms and Other Related Items will provide for approximately \$365 for each of the 42 Enforcement Officers, 6 Supervisors or 3 Managers (total of 51 individuals) for such items that includes the uniform required for wear each day of work.
 The Public Service Commission of West Virginia has a winter uniform and a summer uniform and will include upkeep of the uniform through dry-cleaning services.
 This will also include the purchase of bullet proof vests.
 This figure will be adjusted per officer based upon additional officers hired throughout the year and in an effort to equip those officers with necessary uniforms.

 IT Equipment for Remote Training & FMCSA Updates: COVID19 made us aware of our lack of adequate remote training capabilities.
-This estimated expense will enable us to add necessary equipment throughout the State and in our weigh stations which have adequate space to enable our required and necessary FMCSA training and updates as well as allowing us the technology to allow real-time virtual communications and meetings with our enforcement officers throughout the State.
+This estimated expense of \$1,999.92 will enable us to add necessary equipment throughout the State and in our weigh stations which have adequate space to enable our required and necessary FMCSA training and updates as well as allowing us the technology to allow real-time virtual communications and meetings with our enforcement officers throughout the State.
 Items that may be included in this expense are as follows: large monitors, projectors, meeting software, etc.

-All PSC personnel are 100% dedicated to the MCSAP Program except for the Division Director and the Division Deputy Director.
+All PSC personnel are 100% dedicated to the MCSAP Program except for the Division Director.
 All MCSAP eligible activities with the exception of weight enforcement without an inspection are billed to the grant.
 MCSAP grant equipment, supplies, uniforms and computers are 100% dedicated to the MCSAP program.